Greg Ferch

 Political Career

-Ferch was elected to the Idaho House of Representatives in 2020, representing District 21B in southeast Meridian and far southwest Boise.
-During his single term he served on the House Business and Health and Welfare committees, per his official legislative listing.
-Following the 2021 redistricting cycle, his district was merged into District 22A, where he faced incumbent John Vander Woude in the 2022 Republican primary and lost, as documented on Ballotpedia.
-He did not run in 2024.
+Ferch was elected to the Idaho House of Representatives in 2020, representing District 21B, which covered southwest Boise and southeast Meridian.
+During his one term, he served on the Business Committee and the Health and Welfare Committee.
+Following the 2020 redistricting cycle, his former District 21B was folded into the new District 22A, placing him in the same district as incumbent Rep. John Vander Woude of Meridian.
+Ferch ran in the new District 22A in the May 2022 Republican primary and lost to Vander Woude, as documented by Ballotpedia.

 Policy Positions